Searching for millicharged particles with 1 kg of Skipper-CCDs using the NuMI beam at Fermilab: Search for Millicharged particles with the NuMI beam

-Given the mCP flux from the beam in Fig.~\ref{fig:mcpflux} and the interaction cross-section from Eq.~\eqref{eqn:sigma}, we estimate the sensitivity of the OIT for the detection of mCPs.
+Given the mCP flux from the beam in Fig.~\ref{fig:mcpflux} and the interaction cross-section from Eq.~\eqref{energy-loss-fermi}, we estimate the sensitivity of OIT for the detection of mCPs.
 We assume 1~kg of active mass and 2 $\times 10^{18}$ POT.
-The limits produced by each of the three strategies described here are shown in Fig.~\ref{fig:limits}.
-The OIT forecast is compared with the current limits~\cite{snowmass2021_beamdark}.
+The limits produced by each strategy described here are shown in Fig.~\ref{fig:limits}.
+The OIT forecast is compared with the current limits of other mCP detection experiments at accelerators~\cite{snowmass2021_beamdark}.